Endowment policies are essentially a form of life insurance, but part of your premiums are used towards investments.

-Life insurance can seem like a tough investment to make, seeing as by nature, the policyholder will not live to see the benefits of the payout.
-If you are looking for a way of investing money for your future, while still making sure that your loved ones are protected and covered in case the unimaginable happens, an endowment policy may be the best way of doing this.
+Life insurance can seem like a tough investment to make, seeing as by nature, the policyholder won't live to see the benefits of the payout.

 An endowment policy is at its simplest, an investment with life insurance attached to it.
 This means that the money you pay in premiums is used by your provider to invest in the market, and at the end of the pre-agreed term, you will receive a cash lump sum payout from the policy.
 These terms are usually between 15 and 25 years.

-They are used by people as a low-risk way of saving for old age or retirement, but the life insurance aspect gives the security of making sure that their loved ones are covered all under one package.
+They are used by people as a way of saving to repay a mortgage, for old age or retirement, but the life insurance aspect gives the security of making sure that their loved ones are covered all under one package.

 Some friendly societies also offer endowment policies, along with other financial services such as banking and saving funds.